-In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan.
+In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan. hint particular times of the day.
+If, for example, most performance problems occur within nighttime and weekend batches, it can be useful to focus only on them.

 The Oracle Optimizer will build an execution plan based on the hint, ignoring its own set of considerations.